airforce270/airbot/README.md

 To add the bot to your channel, type `$join` in `af2bot`'s chat.

-WARNING!
-The prefix will be `$` and there's currently no way to change that yourself.
-(coming soon!)

 To have the bot leave your channel, type `$leave` in your chat.

 ## Development